mgjeong/protocl-ezmq-plus-c/README.md

 # ezmq plus library (c)

-protocol-ezmq-plus-c is wrapper library which is written on the top of [protocol-ezmq-plus-cpp](https://github.sec.samsung.net/RS7-EdgeComputing/protocol-ezmq-plus-cpp), that provides a standard messaging interface over various data streaming and serialization / deserialization middlewares along with some added functionalities.</br>
+protocol-ezmq-plus-c is wrapper library which is written on the top of [protocol-ezmq-plus-cpp](https://github.sec.samsung.net/RS7-EdgeComputing/protocol-ezmq-plus-cpp), that provides a standard messaging interface over various data streaming and serialization / deserialization middlewares along with some added functionalities</br>
-  - Currently supports streaming using 0mq and serialization / deserialization using protobuf.
+  - Currently supports streaming using 0mq and serialization / deserialization using protobuf
-  - Publisher -> Multiple Subscribers broadcasting.
+  - Publisher -> Multiple Subscribers broadcasting
-  - High speed serialization and deserialization.
+  - High speed serialization and deserialization
-  - Topic name discovery [TNS].
+  - Topic name discovery [TNS]
   - Automation Markup language [AML]